The-AI-Alliance/trust-safety-evals/GITHUB_PAGES.md

 Install a recent version of Ruby 3.
 Note that on MacOS, the default Ruby installation is old, version 2.6.10.
 Installing Ruby will also install the `gem` dependency tool.

-This project's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`.
+This repo's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`.

 > [!WARNING]
 > The automatic setup of `jekyll` in the `Makefile` has only been tested on MacOS and it most likely doesn't work on Windows, unless you use the Linux subsystem.
 If you encounter problems on other platforms, please [post an issue](https://github.com/The-AI-Alliance/trust-safety-evals/issues) to get help, or if you can fix the issue, a [pull request](https://github.com/The-AI-Alliance/trust-safety-evals/pulls) (PR) is always welcome :nerd_face:.
 (More details on PRs below.)